 - why human connection is a crucial component of the employment relationship;

-Of course, results matter too.
-Each chapter includes reflection points and helpful tools, including a People Leadership Scorecard to help readers measure their progress as they move toward creating a workplace with humanity at its heart.
+Each chapter includes reflection points and helpful tools to help readers track their progress as they move toward creating a workplace with humanity at its heart.

 About this author:

 Pierre Battah is an award-winning leadership and workplace specialist.
 He speaks and trains across Canada and the United States.
 He is a long-time workplace columnist, blogger, nationally syndicated broadcaster for CBC, a TEDx presenter, and a former senior manager in HR. keep reading »